moto-timo/yocto-docs/documentation/ref-manual/tasks.rst

    -  The ``tar`` command with the ``--no-same-owner`` option.
-See the ``bin_package.bbclass`` file in the ``meta/classes-recipe`` subdirectory of the :term:`Source Directory` for an example.
+See the ``bin_package.bbclass`` file in the ``meta/classes-recipe`` subdirectory of :term:`OpenEmbedded-Core (OE-Core)` for an example.

 .. _ref-tasks-install_ptest_base: